|Knowing when and where to travel

 July or August, is like finding Heaven on Earth.
 You do not want

-Visiting New Orleans during August is a trip to a very hot steam
+Visiting New Orleans during August equals a trip to an oppressively hot steam

 bath.
 An interesting experience, by the way, but nevertheless